"Increasingly, the real limit on what computational scientists

 The goal of the CodeJam workshops is to catalyze open-source, collaborative software development in computational and systems neuroscience and neuroinformatics, by bringing together researchers, students and engineers to share ideas, present their work, and write code together.
 The general format of the workshops is to dedicate the mornings to invited and contributed talks, leaving the afternoons free for discussions and code sprints.

-The 5th BrainScaleS/FACETS CodeJam will take place as a joint meeting with the NeuroML Development Workshop, with the theme "Convergence in Computational Neuroscience".
+The 5th BrainScaleS/FACETS CodeJam took place as a joint meeting with the NeuroML Development Workshop, with the theme "Convergence in Computational Neuroscience".

 22nd-24th June 2010, Marseille, France